 If your elective deferrals exceed the 402(g) limit, the excess amount must be returned to you and included in your gross income.

-“Annual Additions” represent the sum of employee and employer contributions (including any reallocated forfeitures) made to your 401(k) account in a year.
+“Annual Additions” represent the sum of all employee and employer contributions (including any reallocated forfeitures) made during the year.
 Annual Additions are limited by IRC section 415(c).
-For 2020, the 415(c) limit is the lesser of:
+For 2022, the 415(c) limit is the lesser of:

 - 100% of your compensation

-For 2020, you are defined as a HCE if you meet one of the following two criteria:
+For 2022, an HCE is defined as an individual who meets one of the following two criteria:

-- You own more than 5% of your employer (directly or by family attribution) at any time during 2019 or 2020
+- They own more than 5% of the employer (directly or by family attribution) at any time during 2021 or 2022.

-- You received compensation in excess of $125,000 during 2019 (the “lookback” year).
-Your plan can limit this group to the top 20% of employees, ranked by compensation.
+- They received compensation in excess of $130,000 during 2021.
+A plan can limit this group to the top 20% of employees, ranked by compensation.